OGV to MOV - Convert video online

 How to convert OGV to MOV:

-1. Click the "Choose Files" button to select multiple files on your computer or click the "URL" button to choose an online file from URL, Google Drive or Dropbox.
-The source file can also be audio format.
-Video and audio file size can be up to 200M.
-You can use file analyzer to get source video's detailed information such as video codec, duration and bitrate.
+1. Click the "Choose Files" button to select multiple files from your local device, or click the "URL" button to choose an online file.
+The source file can also be in audio format.
+Video or audio file size can be up to 200MB.
+You can use the file analyzer to view the source video's detailed information, such as video codec, duration, and bitrate.

-2. Set target video format, bitrate, aspect ratio, frame size and frame rate.
+2. Set the target video format, bitrate, aspect ratio, frame size, and frame rate.
 All audio streams will be removed if the "Mute" option is checked.
-The target video format can be MP4, AVI, FLV, MPG, MKV, WMV, M2TS, WEBM, ASF, MOV, M4V, RM, VOB, OGV or GIF.
+The target video format can be MP4, AVI, FLV, MPG, MKV, WMV, M2TS, WEBM, ASF, MOV, M4V, RM, VOB, OGV, or GIF.

 OGV vs MOV: